Nidhi-Bharti2407/Django-CRUD-App-with-Docker-Compose/README.md

-## A Simple Project of Django CRUD (Create, Retrieve, Update and Delete) Application Using Dockerfile and docker compose file
+## A Simple Project of Django CRUD (Create, Retrieve, Update and Delete) Application Using Dockerfile and docker compose file And Minikube

 ### some snapshots as a result of this project: